The Environmental Studies Minor

 The minor consists of six courses: an interdisciplinary foundational course (ENVS 101 at Bryn Mawr or Haverford, or ENVS 001 at Swarthmore), an interdisciplinary capstone course (ENVS 397 at Bryn Mawr or Haverford, or ENVS 091 at Swarthmore), two courses from approved lists in the natural sciences, math, and engineering, and two courses form approved lists in the humanities and social sciences.

 You should plan your minor carefully with the Director of Environmental Studies at your home campus and in consultation with your major advisor.
 In choosing your electives, remember that you should be reaching beyond your major, that at least one of your natural science courses should have a lab, and that the majority of your electives should be intermediate or advanced courses.

 Wait!
-I’ve been counting on fulfilling the Ecology requirement in fall of 2013, and now it’s not offered!
+I’ve been counting on fulfilling the Ecology requirement in fall, and now it’s not offered!
 What do I do?

 Don’t panic!
 Ecology used to be required, but now it’s just very strongly encouraged.
 And there are more science options!
 And Evolutionary Ecology will be offered in the spring!
 So many options!
 And more will continue to appear!

 Just meet with the Environmental Studies Director at your home campus and fill out a form.
 It’s easy!